jonatack/dotfiles/README.md

 # Dotfiles

 This repository is where I manage my dotfiles and configs.
-They are currently focused on my Common Lisp, Ruby, and C++ work using Emacs and Git.
+They are currently focused on my C++, Common Lisp, and Ruby work using Emacs and Git.

 There are Common Lisp init files for the following implementations: